cumtr/PG-SCUnK/README.md

 ## Example of workflow

-Below is an example of workflow to run PG-SCUnK for a pan-genome build for 50 e.coli and published [here](https://www.nature.com/articles/s41592-024-02430-3)
+Here is an example of workflow to run PG-SCUnK for a pan-genome build for 50 e.coli and published [here](https://www.nature.com/articles/s41592-024-02430-3)

 ```
 # Download and uncompress the graph in .gfa format.
 wget https://zenodo.org/records/7937947/files/ecoli50.gfa.zst
 unzstd ecoli50.gfa.zst

+# create a temporary working directory
 mkdir TEMP

 # run the first script to extract all the assemblies from the graph.